Three genera with 40 species. The genera include:

 The Araucariaceae include several hardy and attractive species that are very widely used as ornamentals, including Araucaria angustifolia, A. araucana, A. bidwillii and A. heterophylla.
 These are found in hundreds of botanic gardens and arboreta, and in fact A. heterophylla can be found in even the coldest climates thanks to its popularity as an indoor house plant.
 Conversely, most of the remaining species of the family are tropical and are not widely known outside of their native ranges.
 In many cases those ranges are relatively large and the trees fairly easy to locate, but several taxa including Wollemia nobilis, several New Caledonian species of Araucaria, and several Malesian species of Agathis are narrow endemics, endangered by habitat loss.

-"From an origin in the Triassic, the family expanded and diversified in both hemispheres in the Jurassic and Early Cretaceous and remained a significant component of Gondwanan vegetation until the latter part of the Cenozoic.
+Although the oldest conifers have some araucarioid characteristics, the earliest fossils that can definitely be assigned to the Araucariaceae are of Jurassic, Pliensbachian age (190-183 million years ago.
+These represent an extinct species of Araucaria (Arrondo and Petriella 1980 in Rothwell et al. 2012).
+The family soon "expanded and diversified in both hemispheres in the Jurassic and Early Cretaceous and remained a significant component of Gondwanan vegetation until the latter part of the Cenozoic.
 The development of angiosperms in the Middle Cretaceous probably assisted in the demise of some araucarian components but there was also evolution of new genera.
 Recorded diversity in the early Cenozoic of Australia is as high as it was in the Early Cretaceous.
 Continental separation and associated climatic drying, cooling, and increased variability progressively reduced the ranges of conifers to moist, predominantly mesothermal climates on continents.
 However, tectonic and volcanic activity, partially associated with Australia's collision with Southeast Asia, provided new opportunities for some araucarian components on Asia-Pacific islands."
 (Kershaw and Wagstaff 2001).

-"The Southern Hemisphere conifer family Araucariaceae has a very restricted present day distribution, but was more widespread in the past.
-The genus Araucaria is represented by good fossil material in both hemispheres as early as the Jurassic, while Agathis is only known from the Southern Hemisphere beginning in the Cretaceous.
+Agathis "is only known from the Southern Hemisphere, beginning in the Cretaceous.
 Cuticle studies of extant araucarians have enabled accurate comparisons of fossil leaves to living taxa.
 Araucaria Section Bunya is represented by cones of several types in the Jurassic.
 In addition to these remains, a suite of araucarian cones showing affinities to several sections of the genus Araucaria have been described from England, Japan and North America" (Stockey 1994).

 McKenzie, E.H.C., P.K.
 Buchanan, and P.R.
 Johnston.
 2002.
 Checklist of fungi on kauri (Agathis australis) in New Zealand.
 New Zealand Journal of Botany 40:269-296.
 Available: McKenzie et al. 2002, accessed 2009.03.23.